frainfreeze/tundra/README.md

 - minimal dependencies: just the `pandoc` on unix-like systems
 - generates static content: easy to host anywhere
 - syntax highlighting for over 100 languages, out of the box
-- support for more than 20 types of source files
 - blog friendly

 ## Install